Shipstr/react-coding-challenge/README.md

-# Stan Coding Challenge
+# Fleet Coding Challenge

-> Welcome to the Stan Coding Challenge!
+> Welcome to the Fleet Coding Challenge!

 ## Overview